 Reacting to stress

 Another way that the body reacts to stress is through the trigger of a headache.
 Millions of Americans, 45 million according to the National Headache Foundation, suffer from various forms of headaches.
 These can be sparked by the mounting tension housed from inadequate shock resistance.
-Reflexology, a common type of alternative medicine, suggests that headaches can be relieved by releasing tension through massaging the feet.
+Reflexology suggests that headaches can be relieved by releasing tension through massaging the feet.
 Foot massages aren’t a bad way to relieve tired, achy feet either.

 Neglected feet from poor sole support may hinder the enjoyment and participation of other activities.
 Even worse, poor foot health may deter a person from participating in the proper amount of exercise needed to maintain overall, including oral, health.
 Make sure to look for shoes with adequate ankle supports, protection for toes and comfortable arch support.
 A thicker sole will absorb more shock from walking on hardened surfaces.
 Don’t forget that it’s okay to sit back, relax and prop up the feet at the end of a long day.